elastic/kibana/platform/src/server/saved_objects/README.md

 Storage - Logstash, Beats(, Monitoring?)
 ---------
-If all that is done gracefully, then storage becomes just an implementation detail.
-We don't need to limit ourselves to just a single `.kibana` index.
+If all that is done gracefully, then storage becomes an implementation detail.
+We don't need to limit ourselves to a single `.kibana` index.
 We have a system that migrates, applies OLS, has reliable abstractions for saved objects.

 When you define a type through our saved object system, as part of that type configuration, you describe the storage behaviors for that type.
-Certain types, like reporting jobs (noisy) can be balanced across weekly indices, and less noisy dashboards can be dumped into the `.kibana` index.
-But it doesn't matter where these objects are stored because that's just an implementation detail.
-That storage strategy/location is locked to the consumer specifying the behavior and type (in this case, the plugin).
+Certain types, like reporting jobs (noisy) can be balanced across weekly indices, and less noisy dashboards can be dumped into the `.kibana` index, for example.
+The index where these things are stored are up to us.
+That storage strategy or location is then locked to the consumer specifying the behavior and type (in this case, the plugin).

-You, the user, can access your data, but all your admin stuff stored for the sake of consuming Kibana features, is all done through the Saved Object Service.
-The whole index needs to opt into being managed by Kibana; it cannot just be some part of documents of an index.
+The user can access their data, but all their admin data, for the sake of consuming Kibana features, is done through the Saved Object Service.
+A whole index needs to opt into being managed by Kibana; it cannot be some part of documents of an index.
 An index is either managed by Kibana or not.
-The benefit is you get OLS, migration support, tags, whether in Kibana index or other index.
+That index then gets OLS, migration support, tags, all the features that the Saved Object System can incorporate.

 Some implementation questions
 ---------